Humayun's tomb: The mausoleum today

-Ill thought out construction plans like The Delhi Government's plans in 2006–2007 to build a new tunnel to connect East Delhi to Jawaharlal Nehru Stadium, Delhi in South Delhi, and to widen the roads near the tomb for the 2010 Commonwealth Games to connect National Highway-24 with Lodi Road, also posed a serious threat to the monument.
-Urban planners feared that the historic monument would not have been able to withstand the vibrations ensuing from the construction work in such close proximity.
-Finally, the Archaeological Survey of India was able to halt the plans.
+Construction plans such as the Delhi Government's 2006–2007 proposal to build a tunnel connecting East Delhi to Jawaharlal Nehru Stadium, Delhi in South Delhi, and to widen roads near the tomb to link the National Highway-24 with Lodi Road ahead of the 2010 Commonwealth Games, also posed a threat to the monument.
+Urban planners feared that the historic monument would not have been able to withstand the vibrations ensuing from construction work in such close proximity.
+Following intervention, the Archaeological Survey of India was able to halt the plans.

-On 30 May 2014, the finial of the tomb was knocked off the dome by a heavy storm which struck the city.
+On 30 May 2014, the finial of the tomb was knocked off the dome by a heavy storm that struck the city.
 On 19 April 2016, India's Union Culture Minister Dr. Mahesh Sharma unveiled the restored finial of the monument.
 The original finial was conserved and is now displayed at the Humayun Tomb World Heritage Site Museum.